Info for Parents/Guardians

 Often parents with children in our care are being admitted for their own inpatient medical, mental health or substance abuse services, or because they are incarcerated.
 Some families using our services are homeless, have unsafe housing or face community violence.

-We place tremendous value on continued contact between you and your children during the course of a child’s placement with a goal toward healthy family reunification.
-In fact, it is an admission requirement that all parents/guardians visit with their children on a regular basis during their placement (two times a week for at least one hour is the recommended minimum).
+We place tremendous value on continued contact between you and your children during the course of a child’s admission with a goal toward healthy family reunification.
+In fact, it is an admission requirement that all parents/guardians visit with their children on a regular basis during their stay (two times a week for at least one hour is the recommended minimum).
 Visits are often held on-site in a comfortable visitation room to allow you to spend quality private time with your child(ren).

 Visits are also done offsite, in one of two ways.
 You can take your children on a day visit, spending time together offsite and returning by early evening in order to be present for our bedtime routine.
 At the discretion of our Licensed Social Workers, children can also spend time with you offsite for up to two nights in a row, provided that there is adequate housing and/or a safe environment to support the child.